pomonam/NoisyNaturalGradient/README.md

 - [Eigenvalue Corrected Noisy Natural Gradient](https://arxiv.org/pdf/1811.12565.pdf)

 ## Usage
-The repository is separated in two parts: regression and classification.
+The repository is composed of two parts: regression and classification.
 The choice of hyper-parameters is described in the paper.

 #### Noisy K-FAC
 - Classification